 As Paolo Monfermoso, General Manager of FILO, explains, in the textile world the supply chain is composed of many steps. «A trade fair like FILO is a b2b event made for technicians and designers».
 And continues, «FILO must interpret a platform, not just a crossroads of supply and demand.
 FILO is a moment of confrontation, not only about fabrics and fashion, but also about manufacturing».

-Hence the choice to give technical talks, half-hour speeches, and Filo Happening, – a short round table at the end of the first day – to present topics for the textile industry through the reports of first-rate speakers.
+Hence the choice to give technical talks to present topics for the textile industry through the reports of first-rate speakers.
 The formula, tested for years, closes with a moment of debate and sharing with the audience. «As a fair, we’re transforming into a platform for work, knowledge, interchange, and research.
 We have the opportunity to interact with the media and younger generations to open a debate while pushing for innovation».

 The opening to dye houses and fiber producers allowed FILO to offer a vision of the supply chain to visitors and exhibitors, and developments in the search for innovative yarns.
 Dyeing is in fact one of those industries that in the past years has made progress when it comes to energy efficiency and sustainability in Italy and in Europe.